 You’ll also want to stay away from products with protein products.
 Look for key words like:

-Try these protein free, moisturizing curly girl method approved products to fix protein overload.
+Curly girl method approved products to fix protein overload:

 - Jessicurl Gentle Lather Shampoo – No poo shampoo